diverse-team/diverse-team.github.io/content/talk/20191003-diverse-coffee.md

 +++
 date = "2019-10-03T13:00:00"
 title = "DiverSE Coffee[Nelly Bencomo]"
-abstract = "We'll have Dr. Nelly Bencomo as our DiverSE Coffee speaker this week.
+abstract = "We'll have Pr.
+Nelly Bencomo as our DiverSE Coffee speaker this week.
 She will introduce herself and give a global presentation of her research work."

 abstract_short = "Nelly Bencomo is presenting her research work."